neondatabase/website/content/docs/guides/vercel.md

    ![Add integration](/docs/guides/vercel_add_integration.png)
 1. Select a **Vercel Account** to add the integration to.
 1. Select the Vercel projects to add the integration to.
 You can select **All Projects** or **Specific Projects** but be aware that you can only connect one Vercel project to one Neon project and vice versa.
 By selecting **All projects**, you are simply making the integration available to use with all of your Vercel projects.
-1. Review the permissions required by the integration, and click **Add Integration**.
+1. Review the permissions required by the integration, and click **Install**.
 1. In the **Integrate Neon** dialog:
     1. Select a Vercel project.
       ![Select a Vercel project](/docs/guides/vercel_select_project.png)